cydolo/AGodZilla/README.md

 ### License
 ![#AD3B22](https://placehold.it/15/AD3B22/000000?text=+) `Exploits can only be used with a license`
-- You can also use AGodZilla completely without a license, only the exploits will not be usable for you, you can apply for the license on Twitter.
+- You can also use AGodZilla completely without a license, only the exploits will not be usable for you, you can apply for the license on [Youtube](https://www.youtube.com/channel/UCgfXkVhgB1urzdvCJt6gR_w).
   * The license costs only 4€

 The licensing system runs on a TeamSpeak identity. to license the license, I only need the UUID of the identity.